 The conditions date back to the 1980s and 90s.

-Attorney Tom Heagney representing Chabad, said Chabad previously operated their preschool at 75 Mason and 6 Lincoln Ave, which are adjacent, with a staggered drop off and pick up.
+Attorney Tom Heagney representing Chabad, said Chabad previously operated their preschool at 75 Mason and 6 Lincoln Ave, which are adjacent to each other, with a staggered drop off and pick up.
 Recently those two buildings were put up for sale.

 Heagney said the Lake Ave campus offered much more parking than the 24 spaces at 75 Mason and 6 Lincoln Ave.